 - 12 months: Blood test for anemia

 How to Have a Useful Checkup

-- Bring a list of all your baby’s medicines, including over-the-counter medicines and vitamins.
+- Bring a list of all your baby’s medicines, including over-the-counter medicines, vitamins and herbal remedies.

 - Bring a list of all your questions about your baby’s health.

 - Ask all the questions you have about how your baby is developing.

 - Ask how to take your baby’s temperature.

 - Try to go to the same doctor or health center for all checkups.
 The doctor will get to know you and your baby, and their records will be in one place.
 It may be easier to talk about your concerns if you already know the doctor.